Estonia at the 1936 Winter Olympics

-Estonia competed at the 1936 Winter Olympics in Garmisch-Partenkirchen, Germany.
+Estonia participated at the 1936 Winter Olympics in Garmisch-Partenkirchen, Germany, held between 6 and 16 February 1936.
+The country's participation in the Games marked its second appearance at the Winter Olympics since its debut in the 1928 Games.
 The nation returned to the Winter Games after missing the 1932 Winter Olympics.
 These Games would be the last time that Estonia would compete at the Winter Games as an independent nation until the 1992 Winter Olympics.
-After the nation was annexed by the Soviet Union in 1940, Estonian athletes would compete at the Olympic Games as part of the USSR delegations.